NontyD/dialysis_diary/README.md

 ### Agile Planning

+This project was developed using agile methodologies.
+An MVP (Minimum Viable Product) milestone was established to focus on delivering essential features.
+Each user story is accompanied by a comprehensive set of acceptance criteria, ensuring that all functionalities are well defined and meet completion standards.
+For more details, you can view the kanban board [here](https://github.com/users/NontyD/projects/5).

 ### Features

 #### Home

 ![Home](https://res.cloudinary.com/dzibrzlq9/image/upload/v1741395818/home_p6pzlp.png)

 The Home page serves as the entry point for Dialysis Connect.
 It provides an introduction to the platform and a user-friendly interface to navigate different features.
 The page includes a welcome message, links to the Irish Kidney Association (IKA) for educational resources, and a navigation bar for seamless movement between sections.

 #### Sign Up & Login

 <p align="center">
   <img src="https://res.cloudinary.com/dzibrzlq9/image/upload/v1741395847/signup_lmimdx.png" width="45%">
   <img src="https://res.cloudinary.com/dzibrzlq9/image/upload/v1741395833/login_slbfps.png" width="45%">
 </p>

 Users must create an account to access the platform’s features.